Share Outreach serves more than 880 hard-to-reach and hard-to-serve homeless individuals each year.

 Our Outreach Team serves those who are hardest to reach by going into the community and bringing services to them.
 Many of our clients struggle in accessing services due to mobility, physical and mental health concerns, or difficulty in being around large groups of people.
 Our Outreach Team works to bridge that gap so that everyone experiencing homelessness in Clark County has access to a variety of services that can better their situation.

-We serve all of Clark County, spending most of our time in Vancouver, but also canvassing Camas, Washougal, and Battle Ground on a weekly basis.
+We serve all of Clark County, spending most of our time in Vancouver.
 We have a client-centered approach, meaning we are open to assisting individuals in whatever goals they have for themselves.
 This means we can help in a variety of ways, including the services listed below:

 - Benefits assistance